SUNY Oneonta is a midsize liberal arts college with a strong focus on experiential learning, undergraduate research, service, and global connections.

 Located in the beautiful hills of Central New York, Oneonta is part of the 64-campus State University of New York system.
-We offer 70 undergraduate majors, including an internationally accredited Business Economics program and nationally accredited programs in Chemistry, Dietetics, Education, Human Ecology, Music, and Theater.
+We offer 60 undergraduate programs, including an internationally accredited Business Economics program and nationally accredited programs in Dietetics, Education, Human Ecology, Music, and Theater.

 A quality education—at an affordable cost

 SUNY Oneonta is consistently recognized for quality and value.
-The College is ranked #12 on U.S. News & World Report’s 2016 list of “Best Public Colleges” in the region, #166 in the Northeast on Forbes magazine’s 2016 list of “America’s Top Colleges,” and has been named to Kiplinger’s Personal Finance’s list of “100 Best Values in Public Colleges” for 10 consecutive years.
+The College is ranked #12 on U.S. News & World Report’s 2017 list of “Best Public Colleges” in the region and #166 in the Northeast on Forbes magazine’s 2016 list of “America’s Top Colleges.”

 Putting learning into practice